TheTexta/obsidian-main/Psychology/Biological Psychology/Neurotransmitters.md

 How are they released?
 The [[action potential]], triggers calcium channels to open up and calcium will rush into the cell.
 Causing the [[synaptic vesicles|vesicles]] to join the [[presynaptic membrane]].
-Once fused the [[neurotransmitters]] will release.
+Once fused the [[Neurotransmitters]] will release.

 How are they received?
-Once they are released, they are received by receptors, which are specially designed / shaped to only take in one type of [[neurotransmitters|neurotransmitter]].
+Once they are released, they are received by receptors, which are specially designed / shaped to only take in one type of [[Neurotransmitters|neurotransmitter]].
 Once received, a [[action potential]] is triggered.

 How are they deactivated and recycled?
 Neurotransmitters floating in the space between need to be deactivated.
 Either they float away or are broken down by enzymes or they are re-uptaken.
 Re-uptake means that the neurotransmitters are collected by a special cell, and taken back to the terminal.